QueenieCplusplus/SSCP_Network/README.md

      rlogin usually performed in Unix Server, it is a protocol used for granting remote access to a machine.

      rsh, remote ssh grant direct remote cmd execution within copies data of rcp to and fro the remote machine.

+     if a rlogin daemon (called as rlogind) is running on a machine, rlogin access can be granted in 2 mechanisms:

+     1. use of central config file (By Sys Admin)

+     2. user config

+   as mentioned above, the access mechanism applies to both of the rsh and rcp too:

+     1. use of central config file (By Sys Admin)

+     2. user config

   (4) Screen Scraper